cfpb/wagtail-sharing/README.rst

 Called when routing, before a page's ``route()`` method is called.
 This hook is passed the ``ServeView``, the ``request``, and the ``page`` that will have ``route()`` called on it.
 If the callable returns an ``HttpResponse``, that response will be returned immediately to the user.

-This hook allows for any necessary customization of Wagtail's built-in routing behavior, for example to support ShareableRoutablePageMixin (with link to below section of documentation).
+This hook allows for any necessary customization of Wagtail's built-in routing behavior, for example to support `ShareableRoutablePageMixin`_.

 ``before_serve_shared_page``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~